We offer opportunities for healthcare professionals from overseas to observe and learn from our world-class team.

 At Imperial College Healthcare NHS Trust, we aim to build links and share knowledge with colleagues around the world.
 Our clinical observerships offer healthcare professionals from overseas the opportunity to observe clinical work at our Trust.
 Observers can also take part in unique non-medical teaching and training sessions designed to support development as a manager and leader in healthcare.

-We have opportunities available in a wide range of specialties, including cardiology, cancer services, kidney and transplant services, urology, radiology, anaesthetics, thoracic surgery, vascular surgery, HIV and infectious diseases, neurology, rheumatology, ENT surgery, gastroenterology, GI surgery, HPB surgery, obstetrics and gynaecology, trauma and orthopaedics, endocrinology, emergency medicine, cardiac surgery, dermatology, geriatrics, plastic surgery, stroke, tuberculosis and ophthalmology.
+We have opportunities available in a wide range of specialties, including cardiology, cancer services, kidney and transplant services, urology, radiology, anaesthetics, thoracic surgery, cardiac surgery, vascular surgery, sexual health, infectious diseases, neurology, rheumatology, ENT surgery, gastroenterology, GI surgery, HPB surgery, obstetrics and gynaecology, trauma and orthopaedics, endocrinology, emergency medicine, cardiac surgery, dermatology, geriatrics, palliative care, plastic and reconstructive surgery, respiratory medicine, stroke, tuberculosis and ophthalmology.

 Our international education portfolio comprises: